RSV

 -

-Providing families and insurers with the information they need to access protective therapies
+Providing families and insurers with the information they need to access Synagis (palivizumab) protective therapies

 Advocating for evidence-based care for vulnerable infants.

-Babies who were born prematurely or who have compromised respiratory or immune systems can receive monthly antibody injections.
+Babies who were born prematurely or who have compromised respiratory or immune systems may benefit from the monthly antibody injections of Synagis™ (palivizimab).
 When given as prophylaxis monthly during the RSV season these injections of monoclonal antibodies are an effective way to significantly decrease the risks of RSV infection for this vulnerable population.
 There is solid evidence that babies who were born prematurely or have compromised respiratory or immune systems benefit from these antibody injections.

 The National Perinatal Association